-- the fire alarms are working;
+- The fire alarms are working.

-- emergency lighting is working;
+- Emergency lighting is working.

-- fire doors are working;
+- Fire doors are working.

-- escape routes are clear;
+- Escape routes are clear.

-- the hirer is aware of escape routes.
+- The hirer is aware of escape routes and assembly points.

 Lifting Operations and Lifting Equipment

 The Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) apply to any item of lifting equipment including new or existing equipment, second-hand or leased equipment and the accessories used for lifting.